 - How can we find patterns, deviations, correlations between these parameters?

 - How to measure quantities of different nature, with different protocols, on different machinery and in different locations?

 - How to visualise, interpret and analyse business variables with mechanical or social variables?

 - How do you make important decisions quickly based on what is happening in your production?

 - What if you also want to know what is happening in the market to make that decision?

 Nowadays, it is necessary to have mechanisms to help in this process of measurement and correlation.
-New technologies allow the replication and deployment of cost-effective sensors on a massive scale and the collection of information from different machines, tools and systems.
+New technologies allow the replication and implementation of sensors with admissible costs on a massive scale and the capture of information from different machines, tools and systems.